sigmacomputing/sigmaquickstarts/site/sigmaguides/src/input_tables_use_cases/input_tables_use_cases.md

 </ul>

 ### Target Audience
-Anyone (with the appropriate permissions) using Sigma and wants to augment, adjust, interact and create "what-if" scenarios.
+Anyone who is trying to create QS content using Sigma and wants to augment, adjust, interact and create "what-if" scenarios.

 ### Prerequisites